Ivy (band)

-Ivy is an American indie pop band composed of Andy Chase, Adam Schlesinger, and Dominique Durand.
+Ivy is an American indie pop band founded by Andy Chase, Adam Schlesinger, and Dominique Durand.
 They were active between 1994 and 2012, and again in 2025.

 History

 Formation and debut projects

 In 1991, Andy Chase placed an ad that attracted fellow multi-instrumentalist Adam Schlesinger.
-In 1994 they met Dominique Durand, a native of Paris who had moved to New York City to study English, and with whom they shared admiration for the Go-Betweens, the House of Love, the Pastels, Prefab Sprout and the Smiths.
+In 1994, they met Dominique Durand, a native of Paris who had moved to New York City to study English, and with whom they shared admiration for the Go-Betweens, the House of Love, the Pastels, Prefab Sprout and the Smiths.
 Although Durand had never sung in a group, she was persuaded by Chase and Schlesinger to sing on some demos, and Ivy was formed.

 In 1994, Ivy signed with Seed Records and released "Get Enough," which the UK magazine Melody Maker named Single of the Week, followed by the EP Lately.
 In 1995, they released their first full-length album, Realistic.
 Latelys cover version of "I Guess I'm Just a Little Too Sensitive" impressed its author, Edwyn Collins of Orange Juice, so much that he invited them to tour together.
 Ivy also toured during this period with Lloyd Cole, Madder Rose, and Saint Etienne.

 Apartment Life

-Apartment Life (released October 6, 1997 on Atlantic Records) was praised by critics as one of the year's best albums and established Ivy as a band that wrote pleasant, well-crafted pop songs.
+Apartment Life (released October 6, 1997, on Atlantic Records) was praised by critics as one of the year's best albums and established Ivy as a band that wrote pleasant, well-crafted pop songs.
 They were assisted by several guest musicians, including Lloyd Cole, James Iha, Dean Wareham and Chris Botti.
 The album received more attention when "This Is the Day" and "I Get the Message" appeared on the soundtrack for the movie There's Something About Mary.

 Apartment Life, however, did not produce any hits, and Ivy was dropped by Atlantic.
 They signed with 550 Music on the condition that the band reissue the album.
 According to Schlesinger, four of the songs were remixed and the album was remastered and re-released on October 7, 1998.